matiasecharri/react-minimal-boilerplate/README.md

 bun run dev        # or yarn dev / npm / pnpm run dev
 ```

+## 📄 Environment Setup

+Before running the project, create a `.env` file at the root of the project and add the following variable:

+VITE_RICK_AND_MORTY_API_URL=https://rickandmortyapi.com/api/character

+This value is used as a **placeholder** and points to the [Rick and Morty public API](https://rickandmortyapi.com/).
+You can replace it with your own API endpoint.
+Just make sure to follow the structure used in the `api/` folder for compatibility.

 ## 🚦 Linting & Formatting

 This project comes with: